NYPL/born-digital-docs/docs/recording/bagging-files.md

 ## Arrange the files into folders

 Files must be organized according to the specified directory structure.
-For more information on this specification, please refer to the Born Digital Documentation: [File and Packaging Specifications](file-and-packaging-specifications.html) page.
+For more information on this specification, please refer to the Born Digital Documentation: [File and Packaging Specifications](/file-and-packaging-specifications/file-and-packaging-specifications.md){:target="_blank"}page.
 There should not be additional folders than those outlined below.

 - {Content Name}
   - ArchiveOriginals